 Most exchange rates are determined by the foreign exchange market, known as forex.
 For this reason, exchange rates vary on a moment-by-moment basis, depending on what traders think the currency is worth.
 This depends on a lot of factors, including central bank interest rates, the country's debt levels, and the strength of its economy.
 Most countries allow their currencies to be determined by the forex market.
 This is known as a flexible exchange rate.

-Most exchange rates are given in terms of how much of the foreign currency a dollar can buy.
+Most exchange rates are given in terms of how much a dollar is worth in the foreign currency.
 The euro is different.
-It is typically given in terms of how much of a dollar a euro can buy.
+It's typically given in terms of how much a euro is worth in dollars.
 It's hardly ever given the other way around.
-So, although the dollar was worth .75 euros on December 9, 2011, you would only hear that one euro was worth $1.33.
+So, although the dollar was worth .75 euros on September 30, 2013,, you would only hear that one euro was worth $1.33.